 The pride of the peacock is the glory of god.William Blake

 The biblical meaning of the peacock is a bit unclear.
-Some believe that it represents immortality, while others see it as divine power or wisdom symbolized by its long train of feathers.
+Some believe that the peacock Christian symbol represents immortality, while others see it as divine power or wisdom symbolized by its long train of feathers.
 In art pieces from this time period in history, there are many images of peacocks and other birds embroidered on robes for kings to wear at their coronation festivities.
 This may be because these animals were seen as symbols of faithfulness and peace!

 The bible texts do not mention any specific meanings for the animal; however, they do talk about how beautiful it is: “His plumage like an iced rainbow” (Job 39:29).
 The story even goes so far as to say that God gave one pair to Noah when he was asked to build his ark.

 The energy of peacocks is immeasurable.
 If you carry wisdom, parts, and dignity, you will receive very good rewards.
-The presence of a peacock in your life speaks of beauty.
-The Peacock wants you to use this for prosperity.
+The presence of a peacock in your life speaks of beauty and the Peacock’s spirit wants you to use this for prosperity.

-When it comes to the symbolism of this bird in religions, the situation is as follows:
+For the peacock spirit animal as well as the spirit of this bird in religions, the situation is as follows:

 - in Buddhism, the peacock symbolizes the highest knowledge and connects it with the goddess Kuan-Yin,